Numerical algebraic geometry

 Numerical algebraic geometry is a field of computational mathematics, particularly computational algebraic geometry, which uses methods from numerical analysis to study and manipulate the solutions of systems of polynomial equations.

 Homotopy continuation

 The primary computational method used in numerical algebraic geometry is homotopy continuation, in which a homotopy is formed between two polynomial systems, and the isolated solutions (points) of one are continued to the other.
 This is a specialization of the more general method of numerical continuation.

 Let $z$ represent the variables of the system.
-By abuse of notation, and to facilitate the spectrum of ambient spaces over which one can solve system, we do not use vector notation for $z$.
+By abuse of notation, and to facilitate the spectrum of ambient spaces over which one can solve the system, we do not use vector notation for $z$.
 Similarly for the polynomial systems $f$ and $g$.